 Travel Gear: Upon joining, each participant will be sent a list of required and recommended gear for this journey that they will be responsible for.

-Accommodations: In Lhasa, Gyantse and Shigatse, you will be staying in comfortable and pleasant boutique or 3 Star Tibetan-owned hotels.
+Accommodations: In Lhasa, Gyantse, Shigatse and Saga, you will be staying in comfortable and pleasant locally-rated 3 or 4 Star Tibetan-owned hotels.
 At Everest Base Camp, accommodation will be either simple tent hotels or a simple guesthouse.
-In Saga, Lake Manasarovar and along the trek around Mt.
-Kailash, accommodations will be very simple as these areas are very remote and poor.
+At Lake Manasarovar and along the trek around Mt.
+Kailash, accommodations will be very simple guesthouses as these areas are very remote and poor.
 Guesthouses have no heat, but plenty of blankets.
 Toilets are usually outside and are not always clean.
-Showers are often unavailable or are available at a local shower house that is not attached to the hotel.
+Showers are often unavailable at guesthouses or are available at a local shower house that is not attached to the hotel.
 Hotel upgrades available in Lhasa upon request.

 Meals: Breakfast is included in the price for each morning you are in Tibet.
 Lunch and dinner are not included in the price.

 Eligibility: Participants must be in good health and be able to spend each day walking around towns, villages and monasteries.
 Most of this tour will take place in mountainous terrain between 3600 meters and 5200 meters (11,800 feet to 17,000 feet) above sea level.
 The 3 day trek around Mt.
 Kailash is 52 kilometers long and will take 3 days to complete.
 This trek is beautiful, but is quite demanding as the high pass rises to 5630 meters (18,465 feet).
 You will spend 3 nights in Lhasa for altitude acclimatization before going above 3600 meters.
 Ascent will be slow and gradual along the way from Lhasa to Everest Base Camp and on to Mt.
 Kailash.